waltermity/llm-d-inference-scheduler/docs/create_new_filter.md

 ## Hooking the filter into the scheduling flow

-Once a filter is defined, it can be used to modify the llm-d inference scheduler configuration.
+Once a filter is defined, it can be used to modify llm-d-inference-scheduler configuration.
 This would typically be done by modifying the `pkg/config/config.go` file to

 - Add the relevant import path (if defined outside this repository);
-- Add any desired configuration knobs (e.g., environment variable); and
+- Add any desired configuration knobs (e.g., environment variables); and
 - Listing the new filter in the `LoadConfig()` function's `cfg.loadPluginInfo` list of available plugins.

-In the case of the llm-d inference scheduler, filters can be hooked into the `Prefill` and/or `Decode` scheduling cycles.
-For example, the following snippet add the `ByLabels` filter to the list of plugins available to the `Decode` scheduler (assuming a `ByLabelFilterName` constant is defined alogn with other environment variables):
+In the case of the llm-d-inference-scheduler, filters can be hooked into the `Prefill` and/or `Decode` scheduling cycles.
+For example, the following snippet adds the `ByLabels` filter to the list of plugins available to the `Decode` scheduler (assuming a `ByLabelFilterName` constant is defined along with other environment variables):

 ```go